top of page

 Bottom Line:

 For all the amazing things AI can and may one day do, one fact remains: it requires a lot of water to work.
-As droughts increase worldwide due to climate crisis, AI's impact on global water sources is becoming more and more of a concern.
-If AI is here to stay, emphasis on responsible usage must be part of the discussion.
+As droughts increase worldwide due to climate crisis, emphasis on the responsible usage of AI must be part of the discussion.

 From the Research: